Our Team

 Gede is a veterinarian from Bali who has been working for farmed animal welfare for four years.
 He is interested in the farmed animal welfare movement as he feels that a vet should contribute not only to helping animals at the clinic but also to helping animals that are mistreated at farms.
 As a Programme Associate, previously, he was part of the 2024 Farmed Animal Welfare Incubator (FAWI) team at Welfare Matters.
 Currently, he is focusing on engaging with the talent pool for farmed animal welfare advocacy in Southeast Asia.

-Jaipal Giil
+Jaipal Gill

 Programme Director